Sony a6000: The Best-Selling Mirrorless Camera of All Time [Review]

 How does the a6000 compare to the Sony a6300 and Sony a6500?

 All three have the same 24.3 megapixel APS-C sensor with BIONZ X™ image processing.
-With an MSRP of $1,399 (body only), the Sony a6500 introduces a front-end LSI chip to the skeleton of the a6000.
+With a price of $1,298.00 (body only), the Sony a6500 introduces a front-end LSI chip to the skeleton of the a6000.
 This does two things: it increases the buffering capacity, or the number of images the camera can hold in memory before transferring to the SD card.
 And the chip improves the overall image quality by reducing noise artifacts.

-The Sony a6300 has an MSRP of $949 for the body only and $1,049 with kit lens.
+The Sony a6300 has a price of from $748.00 for the body only and $898.00 with kit lens.
 It does not have an LSI chip, but shares most of what the a6500 has to offer.
 The Sony a6300 and a6500 both have an upgraded magnesium alloy body for corrosion resistance and increased toughness.
 In addition, they offer an astounding 425-point hybrid AF sensor over the 179-point of the a6000.
 With these extra features comes extra weight as both cameras weigh more than the a6000 but are both still lighter than most DSLRs.

 The battery life for each is roughly comparable, with 400 shots per charge for the a6300 and 350 for the a6500 (the a6000 is rated at 360).
 Finally, the a6500 offers 5-axis in body image stabilization.
 This is a useful feature, reducing blur caused by shaking by up to 5 stops.
 Stops refers to each step of shutter speed, with each step doubling or reducing the amount of light allowed into the camera.
 Each major step for shutter speed is at 1/15th sec, 1/30th, 1/60th, and so on up or down the axis of shutter speed.
 So let’s say I am using the a6500, with its in-body image stabilization.
 I am using a shutter speed of 1/30th of a second in-hand, with no tripod, and keeping ISO and aperture the same.